Voluntary Partnership Agreement in Liberia

 In 2013 the European Union and the United Kingdom Department for International Development (DFID) agreed to provide support to Liberia to meet its VPA commitments by establishing the VPA Support Unit to coordinate the capacity building for Liberian stakeholders including government Ministries, Agencies, and Commissions (MACs); the Civil Society and the Private Sector.
 The VPA SU aims to support Liberian stakeholders/institutions until they gain the necessary capacity to effectively and efficiently implement the VPA independently.

-The VPASU is one of the three VPA implementation partners (SGS establish, implement and manage the Legality Verification Department (LVD) within the FDA and; FLEGT Facilitation coordinates activities of the implementing partners) also funded by DFID and the EU.
+The VPASU is one of the three VPA implementation partners (SGS, and FLEGT Facilitation) also funded by the European Union (EU) and the United Kingdom Department for International Development (UK-DFID).
 The VPASU actively participates in donor coordination mainly with USAID, World Bank/Norway.

 The Government of Liberia ministries, agencies, and commissions (MACs) being assisted by the VPASU include the Forestry Development Authority (FDA), Ministry of Justice (MoJ), Ministry of Finance and Development Planning (MFDP), Liberia Revenue Authority (LRA), Environmental Protection Agency (EPA), and the Ministry of Labor (MoL).
-The VPASU recently initiated the implementation of the Forest Governance Capacity Building of the MoJ and FDA, led by the Environmental Law Institute, to strengthen law enforcement.
+The VPASU in 2015 initiated the implementation of the Forest Governance Capacity Building of the MoJ and FDA, led by the Environmental Law Institute from USA, to strengthen law enforcement.

-The VPASU assists the functioning of all VPA governing bodies in Liberia including the Joint Implementation Committee (JIC), the Liberia Implementation Committee (LIC), the National Multi-Stakeholder Committee (NMSMC), and the Inter-Agency Coordination Committee (IACC).
+The VPASU has been supporting the functioning of all VPA governing bodies in Liberia including the Joint Implementation Committee (JIC), the Liberia Implementation Committee (LIC), the National Multi-Stakeholder Committee (NMSMC), and the Inter-Agency Coordination Committee (IACC), and the VPA Secretariat housed by the FDA.

-Regarding assistance to the FDA, the Support Unit is close to completing the renovation of the FDA main building in Monrovia, providing equipment, furniture, training and technical assistance to its different departments in main office and regional offices.
-Technical assistance has been concentrating in developing and updating 10 regulations and guidelines deemed relevant for the implementation of the Legality Assurance System approved by the Liberia-EU Joint Implementation Committee.
-Although the Ebola crises slowed down implementation, the VPA SU has started assisting the FDA’s Commercial Forestry Department and the Community Forestry Department in developing their capacity to guide and control the implementation of sustainable forest management by the private sector and communities.
-Assistance also covers the Public Affairs Division, developing GIS capacity, strategic sustainable forest management planning, improving forest harvesting practices, low impact logging and forest monitoring.
+Regarding assistance to the FDA, the Support Unit completed in 2015 the renovation of the FDA main building in Monrovia, providing equipment, furniture, training and technical assistance to its different departments in main office and regional offices.
+Part of the technical assistance to FDA has been in developing and updating 10 regulations and guidelines deemed relevant for the implementation of the VPA Legality Assurance System approved by the Liberia-EU Joint Implementation Committee.
+The SU is also assisting FDA to meet the VPA commitments by building capacity for compliance and enforcement of the FDA’s Commercial Forestry Department, the Community Forestry Department, the Research and Development Department/ GIS Remote Sensing Unit, and the Law Enforcement Division.
+Assistance also covers the Public Affairs Division to comply with communications and the Freedom of Information Act.
+During 2016 the SU assisted FDA in developing its capacity to generate updated forest maps based on satellite images, and updating the Code of Forest Harvesting Practices aimed to assist FDA in guiding forest operators to adopt updated best forest practices conducive to sustainable forestry.
+The Code covers forest management planning, improving forest harvesting practices, low impact logging, environmental mitigation measures, work safety and forest monitoring in coordination with the EPA and Ministry of Labor.

-On the other hand the VPASU is assisting the Civil Society by strengthening the NGO Coalition Secretariat, which coordinates actions from its NGO members, which is providing assistance to the National Union of Community Forestry Development Committees (NUCFDC) to revive its National Benefit Sharing Trust Board (NBSTB) to access funds recently received from the GoL.
+Moreover, the VPASU has been assisting the Civil Society by strengthening the NGO Coalition Secretariat, which coordinates actions from its NGO members, the National Union of Community Forestry Development Committees (NUCFDC) and its Secretariat to develop projects for the about 1000 affected communities to receive funds from the GoL through the National Benefit Sharing Trust Board (NBSTB).

-Moreover, the VPASU is assisting the Liberian Timber Association to strengthen its recently established Secretariat to gain economies of scale in representing members in business opportunities, legal advice, receiving training and technical assistance, and to fully participate in the VPA process.
+Additionally, the VPASU is assisting the Liberian Timber Association to strengthen its Secretariat to gain economies of scale in representing members in business opportunities, legal advice, receiving training and technical assistance, and to fully participate in the VPA process.